zettel-lint/zettel-lint/CONTRIBUTING.md

 ## Running the tests

 The tests are written using the `jest` framework, and can be run using the `npm test` command, or via the jest runner in VS Code and other editors.
-The tests are run automatically on each commit using GitHub Actions, using node v12, v14 and v16.
+The tests are run automatically on each commit using GitHub Actions, using node v14, v16 and v18.
 Older versions of node are not supported, due to dependencies.
+The published package will always use the latest version of node.

 New features should all have associated tests, and should not break existing tests.
 I will accept PRs that purely add test coverage, but will not accept PRs that break existing tests.